ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 folders.
 It will be referred to as the "working folder".

 ==========-
-Copy these two required files from the downloaded zip file to the working folder-
+*  Copy these files and the folder from the downloaded zip file to the working folder- ChangeSourceTemplate.py
-      ChangeSourceTemplate.exe
       RM-Python-config.ini
+      RMpy

 ==========-
 Make a copy of your database, move the copy into the working folder.
 Rename the copy to TEST.rmtree

 ==========-
 Edit the RM-Python-config.ini file in the working folder by opening NotePad and then dragging the RM-Python-config.ini file onto the opened NotePad application window.

 Look for the section at the top-